 What could be simpler than 4 ingredients available year round.

-- Raspberries: I often use frozen for this raspberry compote but you can also use fresh with all the same quantities.
-The darker the colour of your raspberries, the deeper the colour of the compote.
+- Raspberries: I often use frozen for this raspberry compote, but you can also use fresh with all the same quantities.
+The darker your raspberries, the deeper the compote’s colour.
+Fresh raspberries may take slightly longer to cook, but otherwise the method remains exactly the same.

 - Sugar: You only need a little sugar and you can adjust this to taste.
 Just regular white sugar is all you need.